 These assets are subsequently measured at fair value.
 Interest income is calculated using the effective interest rate method, foreign exchange gains and losses and impairment are recognized in profit or loss.
-Other net gains and losses are recognized in other comprehensive income.
-On derecognition, gains and losses accumulated in other comprehensive income are reclassified to profit or loss.
+Other net gains and losses are recognized in OCI.
+On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.